vitest-dev/vitest/docs/api/vi.md

 + vi.hoisted(() => callFunctionWithSideEffect())
 ```

 This method returns the value that was returned from the factory.
-You can use that value in your `vi.mock` factories if you need an easy access to locally defined variables:
+You can use that value in your `vi.mock` factories if you need easy access to locally defined variables:

 ```ts
 import { expect, vi } from 'vitest'